 Practice Makes Perfect!
-Learning to drive with Parents.
+Learning to drive with Friends and Parents.

-The closer that you can mirror what we would do as professional instructors the more likely that success will be achieved.
+The closer that you can mirror what we coach as professional driving instructors the more likely that success will be achieved.

 First things first;

 Before going out with a learner driver,you must make sure that you meet the minimum licence requirements.You are over the age of 21 and have held a full driving licence (for the type of vehicle that you are using) for a minimum of three years.